gabis96/ML-models-comparison/README.md

     │   │   └── make_dataset.py
     │   │   └── wh_dataset.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features       <- Scripts to turn raw data into features │   │   └── build_features.py
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
+    │   │   ├── regressors.py
-    │   │   └── train_model.py
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    └── requirements.txt   <- The requirements file for reproducing the analysis environment (pip freeze > requirements.txt)
+    └── requirements.txt   <- The requirements file for reproducing the analysis environment

 ## Datasets
 ### World Happiness